Dear Loyola Legal Employers,

 Informal Hearing: If there is inconsistency in the facts from the complaint, the employer, the Director of Career Services, the Dean of the College of Law, may convene an informal hearing to clarify the parties’ positions or to obtain additional information.

 Loyola University New Orleans College of Law has fully supported and fostered the policy of not discriminating on the basis of age, color, disability, national origin, race, religion, sex, gender identity or expression, or sexual orientation in its educational programs, admissions, employment practices, and in the activities it operates.
 This policy is in compliance with all applicable federal regulations and guidelines.

-Please note that failure to sign and return this form intact, without any qualifications, may result in our referral of such failure to the appropriate University committee, to determine whether such failure is evidence of refusal to comply with Loyola’s Affirmative Action Policy, to determine whether Loyola facilities and services will continue to be available to your organization, and to determine what other action should be taken by the University.
+Please note that failure to sign and return this form intact, without any qualifications, may result in our referral of such failure to the appropriate University committee, to determine whether such failure is evidence of refusal to comply with Loyola’s Non-Discrimination Policy, to determine whether Loyola facilities and services will continue to be available to your organization, and to determine what other action should be taken by the University.